JS-RML/Advanced-high-speed-scooping/README.md

 Gripper.SetVelocityGain([0.15,0.15,0.15,0.15])
 ```

-Repeat the collision destection condition in the while loop until a change in the motor's position due to a collision is detected.
+Repeat the condition of collision in the while loop until a change in the motor's position due to a collision is detected.
 ```python
 while(timeStep < 4):
         tempEncoderVar = Gripper.GetEncoderValue()